prashant-kikani/prashant-kikani.github.io/_posts/2026-2-8-impossible-human.markdown

 <br/>

 ## 5. The Enslaved Power Plant: Mitochondria
-Complex life (like humans) requires massive amounts of energy, more than simple bacteria can generate.
+<a href="https://prashantkikani.com/blog/emergence" target="_blank">Complex life</a> (like humans) requires massive amounts of energy, more than simple bacteria can generate.

 **The Miracle:**
 About 1.5 billion years ago, a large single-celled ancestor swallowed a smaller bacterium but failed to digest it.
 The two organisms formed a partnership and struck a deal: "I'll make energy for you if you give me food and shelter."